dustinrue/ControlPlane/README.txt

 - Include CrashReportSender.h and CrashReportSender.m into your project
 - Include CrashReporter.framework into your project
+- Add the Apple framework SystemConfiguration zu your project
-- In your appDelegate.m include
+- In your appDelegate.h include

       #import "CrashReportSender.h"

+  and let your appDelegate implement the protocol CrashReportSenderDelegate
 - In your appDelegate applicationDidFinishLaunching function include [[CrashReportSender sharedCrashReportSender] sendCrashReportToURL:CRASH_REPORTER_URL delegate:self activateFeedback:NO];
   where CRASH_REPORTER_URL points to your crash_v200.php URL